Aquilegia canadensis: In culture

 Aquilegia canadensis has been used in several cultures across North America.
 In several Native American communities, seeds are crushed and rubbed on the hands to act as a love charm.
-In traditional Persian medicine, the species is listed as a remedy for kidney-related disorders.
-Today, the species is cultivated in gardens for its ornamental value, as its flowers and ability to thrive in shade have made it a popular feature in gardens.
+The species is cultivated in gardens for its ornamental value, as its flowers and ability to thrive in shade have made it a popular feature in gardens.
 Several cultivars are commonly grown for their features, including their distinct flower color and size.

+A traditional use by the Omaha and Ponca is to produce a perfume.
+The black seeds of the plant are gathered and crushed, often being chewed by the Omaha.
+The resulting paste would be spread on items of clothing and the fragrance would retained for a long time, often being more noticeable when clothing became damp with rain or dew.
+In the traditions of Pawnee people the seed is used to produce a perfume that is also reputed to act as a love charm.
+In Pawnee traditional medicine it is a reputed cure for fever or headache if the seeds were crushed to powder in a mortar and pestle made of elm-wood and then made into a drink in hot water.
+In the traditional medicine of the Cherokee a tea is made from Canadian columbine for "heart trouble".